darinamas/darinamas.github.io/README.md

 ## Information Collection and Use

 Our mobile app does not collect any personal information from the users.
-We may, however, collect non-personal information such as device information, operating system, and usage data to improve the user experience.

 ## Data Security